4 Steps to Take Your Nonprofit Livestreaming Events to the Next Level

 Another tip for appealing to larger audiences is a silent auction component in your event to encourage participation among all community members.
 This grants every donor the opportunity to participate and show support, especially if purchasing a ticket to your event was a large financial lift.

 Dedicate the time and resources to ensure your organization has quality audio and video for your livestream event.
 Although seemingly small, these production details can make the difference between missing your fundraising goal and hitting it out of the park.

-This is part of maintaining the standards of your brand and the experiences you deliver for your supporters, especially when shifting to a virtual landscape.
-Your supporters know what you’re capable of and expect that same experience whether they’re sitting in the crowd at an event venue or tuning in from their living room.
+This is part of maintaining and delivering your brand standards, especially when shifting to a virtual landscape.
+Your supporters know what you’re capable of and expect that same experience whether sitting in the crowd at an event venue or tuning in through streaming software in their living room.

 - Upgrade to a professional microphone